igorwulff/aoc/README.md

 - `internal/processor.go`: Contains the `PluginProcessor` struct and methods for building plugins, calling functions within those plugins, running tests, and getting input data.
 - `internal/input.go`: Contains the `Args` struct and functions for processing command-line arguments and determining file paths.
 - `runner.go`: The main entry point that ties everything together by processing arguments, building the plugin, getting input, running tests, and calling the solution function.
+- It is expected to set up a folder structure following the pattern: `/year/day/partnumber.go`.
+For example, for the first part of the first day's challenge in 2024, the file should be located at `/2024/day1/part1.go`.
+- It is expected to add test files for each day.
+As a minimal it is adviced to add a test case for each part of a day based on the sample input and output provided by `Advent of Code`.

 ## Usage